nicolasaunai/miniphare/doc/mainpage.md

 ## Contribution policy

-Contribution to the MiniPHARE code is possible under the following rules.
+Contribution to the MiniPHARE code is possible under the following rules:

 * Each contributor works on personal clones of the official repository
 * The official repository is subject to rebasing from official maintainers.